Frequently Asked Questions

 To start, we meet once a month during the first two trimesters unless we need to repeat a test, administer a test, or just talk.
 At 28 weeks we meet twice a month until 36 weeks gestation.
 Starting at 37 weeks we meet weekly until the baby is born.

-In addition to pregnancy, birth, and post partum care, my midwifery services include gynecological, contraceptive, and annual well women care starting at the teenage years and spanning through the menopausal years.
-I do VBAC (vaginal birth after cesarean) and conscious conception counseling.
-I also offer Holistic Birth Counseling sessions to help women reframe a past medical or birth experience that has left them feeling disempowered or disconnected from their baby.
-Counseling also helps women who have fears about pregnancy, labor, birth, or mothering.
+In addition to pregnancy, birth, and post partum care, midwifery services include gynecological, contraceptive, and annual well-women care starting at the teenage years and spanning through the menopausal years.
+VBAC (vaginal birth after cesarean) and conscious conception counseling (preconception,) Holistic Birth Counseling sessions to help individuals reframe a past medical or birth experience that has left them feeling disempowered or disconnected from their baby.
+Counseling also helps those who have fears about pregnancy, labor, birth, or mothering.
 Unresolved fears will resurface and birth counseling is an important and constructive way to clear them.

 11. How do you feel about Birth Doulas?

 Love Birth Doulas!
 I have a list of those I recommend.
 If you have a doula you love, she can come with you to your prenatal visit so we can meet in person or virtually.
 Certification is required.
 If you want a family member to be your doula, they should take a course!

 12. I am over 40, and did IVF.
 Can I work with your midwifery practice?

 Yes!
 We review your medical records, and you would also have a consult with Dr. Wasden, our consulting, collaborating, and co-managing Maternal Fetal Medicine physician..

 13. If I need a Cesarean Delivery, can I have a "Gentle Cesarean?"